CLASS-SZ/.github/profile/README.md

 (Replace `bashrc` by `bash_profile` if you use macOS.)

-Now, every time you open a terminal, the `PATH_TO_COSMOPOWER_ORGANIZATION` environment variable will automatically be set to your specified directory, ensuring the neural nets emulators are always stored in the correct location.
+Now, every time you open a terminal, the `PATH_TO_CLASS_SZ_DATA` environment variable will automatically be set to your specified directory, ensuring the neural nets emulators are always stored in the correct location.